 - Convert ARCSS into a request directed at a predefined Arweave gateway.

-- Retrieve a list of active AR.IO Gateways from the ArNS contract state or other available resources, and then fetch content from a gateway on the list.
+- Retrieve a list of active AR.IO Gateways from the GAR by reading the contract state, or other available resources, and then fetch content from a gateway on the list.

 Each strategy has its benefits and challenges, necessitating careful evaluation based on specific use cases.